RetirementCheck101 logo RetirementCheck101

 The Mandatory Roth Catch-Up Starting 2026

 Starting January 1, 2026, high-earning employees age 50 and over can no longer take their catch-up contributions as pre-tax dollars.
 The catch-up must be Roth.
-The rule comes from SECURE 2.0 §603 and applies whenever your prior-year FICA wages from the same employer exceed $145,000 (2023 dollars, indexed thereafter).
+The rule comes from SECURE 2.0 §603 and applies whenever your prior-year FICA wages from the employer sponsoring the plan — Box 3 of Form W-2 — exceed $150,000 (the threshold for 2026 catch-ups, per IRS Notice 2025-67; indexed annually).

 What the rule says, precisely